 Spring is coming and in today’s video, we’d like to show you how to make a concrete flower pot (made of architectural concrete).
 Such a pot works perfectly both on the floor in the living room and on the balcony window or in the garden.
 A concrete flowerpot will look great on a kitchen counter when you plant herbs in it!
 It can also be a good gift for housewarming party or birthday for a fan of design.
 If you enjoy playing with concrete, there is nothing to prevent you from creating an entire collection of pots, experimenting with sizes shapes and decorations 😊

 First of all, prepare the necessary tools and materials to make concrete flower pot:

-– ArchiFEST Smooth concrete mix (you can buy it here)
+– ArchiFEST Smooth decorative concrete mix (you can buy it in our store)

 – Plastic molds – one larger, the other smaller (eg. buckets, bottle packs, cottage cheese buckets, etc. It all depends on how big you want to make a pot)